 Description

-DESCRIPTION: Southrepps War Memorial is located in the churchyard of St James Church, Clipped Hedge Lane, Southrepps, Norfolk.
-It is prominently situated in the south of the churchyard, near to its edge and facing the road.
-It comprises a Latin cross on a tapering shaft, two-tiered plinth and two-stepped base.
-The cross has a pyramidal cap.
-The front of the cross and shaft bears a Sword of Sacrifice carved in relief.
-The top tier of the plinth has a slightly sloping cap and chamfered corners.
-The bottom tier is deeper and has a moulded rim, and chamfered corners where flint is inserted in vertical strips.
-The stepped base has flint inserted in horizontal strips.
+The Southrepps War Memorial is a First World War memorial built in 1921, located in the churchyard of St James Church on Clipped Hedge Lane in Southrepps, Norfolk.
+It is prominently positioned in the southern part of the churchyard, near the edge and facing the road.
+The memorial features a Latin cross on a tapering shaft, set on a two-tiered plinth with a two-stepped base.
+The cross is topped with a pyramidal cap and has a Sword of Sacrifice carved in relief on the front of the cross and shaft.
+The top tier of the plinth has a slightly sloping cap with chamfered corners, while the bottom tier is deeper, featuring a moulded rim and chamfered corners where flint is inserted in vertical strips.
+The stepped base also includes flint inserted in horizontal strips.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.